Code of Practice

 Basically, we want the trade and the public to know that, if they buy a product from an NBF member they can buy with confidence, knowing that safety standards are being met and that they are buying what it says it is!

 Retailers should also remember that they are equally responsible for ensuring the products they source comply with the required laws.
 Ignorance isn’t an excuse and it is YOUR business, along with the supplier’s, which could face court action and financial penalties (or worse) and the consequential loss of face and long term business damage.

 The key is to get the new logo out there and recognised.
-NBF members will be able to use their new Approved Member logos on product labels, and a wide range of marketing materials.
-The NBF will also be using both PR and advertising to raise awareness of the Mark and what it stands for.
+NBF members will be able to use the new ‘Made by an Approved Member’ logo on product labels and a wide range of marketing materials.
+The NBF will continue to use both PR and advertising to raise awareness of the Mark and what it stands for.